warnikchow/coaudiotext/README.md

 rec_char = featurize_rnn_only_char(total_data,30)
 ```

-The character-level text embedding is quite different from English, but instead of feature-based or fine-tuning approaches, here we utilize the multi-hot encoding that was shown to be useful in Korean sentence classification.
+**The character-level text embedding is quite different from English, but instead of feature-based or fine-tuning approaches, here we utilize the [multi-hot encoding](https://www.researchgate.net/publication/331987503_Sequence-to-Sequence_Autoencoder_based_Korean_Text_Error_Correction_using_Syllable-level_Multi-hot_Vector_Representation) that was [shown to be useful in Korean sentence classification](https://arxiv.org/abs/1905.13656).
 All the characters are represented into 67-dim sparse vector with 2-3 non-zero terms, and the whole text feature has size 30 x 67.
 The maximum length 30 is enough for the experiment considering the property of the dataset.
+Refer to [this repository](https://github.com/warnikchow/kcharemb) for other types of Korean character-level embedding!
+Well, at least at this point, we're going to use the type of character-level encoding that is as concise as possible, not heavy, and notwithstanding informative.**

 ```python